This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 If you want to refinish a piece of woodwork and you don’t know what type of finish is already on it, then the video below will show you how to identify the various types of finishes you can expect to encounter.

 Now that you are aware of the different types of wood stains there are to choose from, you can start to learn how to restrain wood.
 If you originally used a polyurethane stain, you need to work out how to stain over polyurethane because not every stain will manage in retaining wood with that type of finish.
-For your benefit, we have listed the various brands and their products, and the ones that we think are worth the recommendation.

 How to Stain Wood Darker